johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 My team's main goal was to create a new backend with better performance compared with the previous backend app.

-I was also working on the backend for Call Levels chat solution using is Node JS and Google Dialogflow.
+I was also working on the backend for Call Levels chat solution using is Node.js and Google Dialogflow.

 ### GDP Labs (2015 - 2018)